artefactual/archivematica-docs/user-manual/transfer/change-filenames.rst

    </mets:mdWrap>

-This strategy for addressing character limitations within the tools bundled by Archivematica can result in file and directory names can result in significant changes to file and directory names.
+This strategy for addressing character limitations within the tools bundled by Archivematica can result in significant changes to file and directory names.
 In order to provide easy access to a record of the changes, the Archivematica AIP contains log files that show the original name alongside the changed name.
 There are two log files:

-* The log file for name changes that happen during Transfer is located at ``data/logs/transfers/my-transfer-name/logs/filenameCleanup.log``
+* The log file for name changes that happen during Transfer is located in the AIP at ``data/logs/transfers/my-transfer-name/logs/filenameCleanup.log``
-* The log file for name changes that happen during Ingest is located at ``data/logs/filenameCleanup.log``
+* The log file for name changes that happen during Ingest is located in the AIP at ``data/logs/filenameCleanup.log``

 These logs contain a plaintext rendering of the information embedded within the PREMIS event.